HitKeep vs Pirsch Analytics: Open Source and Self-Hosted Alternative

 Section titled “1.
 Self-hosting actually exists”This is the most significant difference.
 Pirsch is a cloud-only product.
 Their backend code is not open source for self-hosting.

 HitKeep is fully self-hostable as a single Go binary with embedded DuckDB and NSQ.
 No PostgreSQL, no Redis, no external services.
-Download, run, done.
+Download the binary, configure the public URL and JWT secret, then run the service.

 If self-hosting is a requirement, Pirsch is not an option.
 HitKeep is.